 - Enjoying a steady cash flow exceeding lifestyle requirements;

-- Paying income tax at the highest rate and will continue to do so throughout their life.
+- Pay income tax at the highest rate and will continue to do so throughout their life.

 How Can You Improve Cashflow using Life Insurance?